 We support local number portability, or LNP, which allows our customers to retain their existing telephone numbers when subscribing to our services.
 Transferring numbers is a manual process that, in the past, has taken us 20 business days or longer, although we have taken steps to automate this process to reduce the delay.
 A new customer of our services must maintain both the new 8x8 service and the customer's existing telephone service during the number transfer process.
 By comparison, transferring wireless telephone numbers among wireless service providers generally takes several hours, and transferring wireline telephone numbers among traditional wireline service providers generally takes a few days.
 The additional delay that we experience is due to our reliance on third party carriers to transfer the numbers, as well as the delay the existing telephone service provider may contribute to the process.
 Local number portability is considered an important feature by many potential customers, especially our business customers, and if we fail to reduce related delays, we may experience increased difficulty in acquiring new customers or retaining existing customers.
-Moreover, the FCC now requires interconnected VoIP providers, like us, to comply with industry standard timeframes and a new order shortens the timeframe for certain types of ports considerably, although compliance with the new timeframes will not be required until August 2, 2010.
+Moreover, the FCC requires interconnected VoIP providers, like us, to comply with industry standard timeframes and a shorter timeframe for certain types of ports.
 If we are unable to process ports within the requisite timeframes, we could be subject to fines and/or penalties.
 Additionally, both customers and carriers may seek relief from the relevant state public utility commission, the FCC, and/or in state or federal court.
-During fiscal 2008, the FCC required interconnected VoIP providers to remit regulatory and local number portability fees.